IstvanGercsak/TheMonkees/README.md

 ### Navigation:

 - As a user, I want to use the navigation bar so that I can reach every site.
+- As a user, I want to use the "go back" and "go forward" browser button without any error so that I can go back and forward between the pages more easily.

 ### Social links: